 Alluded to in Stargate Atlantis when a misfiring security system put the entire city in lockdown, locking in Sheppard and visibly pregnant Teyla alone in the lab.

 Sheppard:(glances nervously at Teyla) Teyla: What?
 Sheppard: Sorry, it's just that when something like this happens in the movies, the pregnant lady goes into labor.
+Teyla: I am still a long way from my due date.
+Sheppard: Yeah, it's the same thing in the movies and then, wham.

 The 'giving birth in a taxi' variation happens in an episode of Frasier.
 However, in something of a variation it's the taxi driver's baby, not a passengers.
 Also, the two highly educated persons who added a doctor in front of their names were useless, while the retired police officer helped her through the crisis.